Kirankumarvel/Typo-Terminator/README.md

 # Typo-Terminator

-SpellFixer is a Python tool that detects and corrects spelling mistakes using TextBlob.
-It takes any text input, identifies misspelled words, and provides a corrected version, making your writing clearer and error-free with minimal effort.
-Perfect for quick spell checks and learning Python text processing.
+**Typo-Terminator** is a Python tool that detects and corrects spelling mistakes using TextBlob.
+It takes any text input, identifies misspelled words, and provides a corrected version—making your writing clearer and error-free with minimal effort.
+Perfect for quick spell checks and for learning Python text processing.

 ## Features

 - Detects misspelled words
 - Provides corrected text suggestions
 - Easy to use and integrate